ispras/dedoc/docs/source/tutorials/add_new_doc_type.rst

 Implementing of PdfReader
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Implement :class:`PdfReader` implementing.
+Implement ``PdfReader`` implementing.

 .. literalinclude:: ../_static/code_examples/pdf_reader.py
     :language: python

 You should implement the following methods:

 * :meth:`~dedoc.readers.BaseReader.can_read()`: use file extension or mime to check if we could read the given file.
-You can learn more about extensions and mime using file :file:`dedoc/extensions.py`.
+You can learn more about extensions and mime using file ``dedoc/extensions.py``.
 * :meth:`~dedoc.readers.BaseReader.read()`: Returns document content :class:`~dedoc.data_structures.unstructured_document.UnstructuredDocument`, consisting of a list of document lines :class:`~dedoc.data_structures.line_with_meta.LineWithMeta`, tables :class:`~dedoc.data_structures.table.Table` and attachments :class:`~dedoc.data_structures.attached_file.AttachedFile`.

 For each line, you need to add its text, metadata, hierarchy level (if exists) and annotations (if exist).
 For tables, you need to add a list of rows (each row is a list of table cells) and metadata.
 You can use :ref:`dedoc_data_structures` to learn more about all the described structures.
 We use PyPDF2 to extract the text and tabula to extract tables.
-They must be added to :file:`requirements.txt` of the project.
+They must be added to ``requirements.txt`` of the project.
 We use class ``PdfAttachmentsExtractor`` for attachments extraction (it was mentioned before).
 It must be added to the reader's constructor and used in ``read`` method.